ejfox/website/content/blog/md/nypd-ccrb-complaint-clusters.md

 ### Geographic analysis

 ## Hire me to do work like this
 I do freelance data exploration and visualization for clients who aren't evil.
-I'd love to work like this for you, just get in touch at <ejfox@ejfox.com>
+If you'd like to hire me to take a look at a dataset for you, just get in touch at <ejfox@ejfox.com>

 [^1]: The notes say, basically: these are complaints received in or after the year 2000.
 Cases that are mediated or were attempted to be mediated are excluded.